jaimerump/rules-engine/README.md

 conjunction.evaluate(candidate); // = true
 ```

-The two core components are Rules and Rule Sets.
-Rules check a property of the candidate object (specified by the `path` parameter) against a desired target value (specified by the `target_value` parameter).
+The two core components are Comparisons and Conjunctions.
+Comparisons check a property of the candidate object (specified by the `path` parameter) against a desired target value (specified by the `target_value` parameter).
 The logic of the comparison is represented by the `comparison` and the valid values are:
 * = or eq: Checks that the data at `path` is deeply equal to `target_value`
 * != or ne: Checks that the data at `path` is not deeply equal to `target_value`
 * \> or gt: Checks that the data at `path` is greater than (or later in alphabetical order) than `target_value`